OscarBennich/website-project-idea/README.md

 # Website project idea
-A website to check for "Dagens lunch" (meal-of-the-day) for different restaurants near your location (in Sweden).
+An idea for a website to check for "Dagens lunch" (meal-of-the-day) for different restaurants near your location (in Sweden).
 This would be accomplished mainly through integrating with the Google Maps API and then scraping the restaurant website.

 > Tagline: "Vad blir det till lunch? 🍔"